been-there-done-that/deta-orm/README.rst

-a orm like interactive wrapper for deta base.
+an orm like Wrapper for deta-base(There is no such concept called ORM in Deta-Base).

 * Free software: MIT license